LIPS-scheme/lips/README.md

 }));
 ```

-and you can execute this macro in lips:
+and you can execute this macro in LIPS:

 ```scheme
 (quote-car (foo bar baz))